-We confirm these results using a pooled regression; we estimate abnormal returns for all sponsor-days in the sample (game and no-game days), and regress them against dummy variables indicating a first trading day after a win/loss of the sponsored teams.
+We confirm the post-game abnormal returns using a pooled regression.
+We estimate abnormal returns for all sponsor-days in the sample (game and no-game days) and regress them against dummy variables indicating a first trading day after a win/loss of the sponsored teams.
 The coefficients of the win and loss indicators are typically positive and negative, respectively, where the differences between the coefficients are fairly similar to the cross-sectional differences in abnormal returns after wins and losses.
-The impact of the game outcome remains significant when controlling for sponsorship characteristics, including sponsor and team market values, size of media market, and the total value and tenure of the sponsorship deal.
+The impact of the game outcome remains significant for the most part when controlling for team and sponsorship characteristics, including sponsor and team market values, size of media market, and the total value and tenure of the sponsorship deal.
+Team-specific analysis shows a positive effect for the majority of the teams, where there is no clear relation between the magnitude of the effect and the local market size of the team.